christofolo/christofolo.github.io/musictheory.md

 ## Intro: You shouldn't JUST "play by ear".
 You need some music theory (ie. knowledge)

 Imagine being a painter and not knowing the names of the colors.
 You just "paint by sight" and do what looks good.
 Now imagine if paintings were done by a "band of artists".
-It would be impossible to colaborate because you can't communicate your intentions to your bandmates.
+It would be impossible to collaborate because you can't communicate your intentions to your bandmates.

 Basic music theory is not complicated or hard to understand.
 Once you understand the fundamental patterns, everything will make sense.
 However, because everything in music is connected, it can be difficult to grasp even just the basics.
 I will do my best to break down each concept into individual bite sized pieces.